-Capital preservation remains a constant in our thinking, pervasive in all decision-making.
+Capital preservation and liquidity remain constants in our thinking, pervasive in all decision-making.
 For every dollar that our clients entrust to us to manage a pivotal decision we constantly re-evaluate is how much of that dollar we are comfortable to invest at any given point, and at what risk.

 Once we are comfortable with that high-level determination the unconstrained nature of our strategy allows us to seek out the best investments wherever in the world they are.